microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 specified in [Session Management Spec].
 It might end up glomming to another existing window at that elevation level, or possibly create its own window.

-Similarly, for a new elevated window, we can make sure to pass the `-s -1` arguments to `wt`.
+Similarly, for a new elevated **window**, we can make sure to pass the `-s -1` arguments to `wt`.
 These parameters indicate that we definitely want this command to run in a new window, regardless of the current glomming settings.

 ```
 wt -s -1 new-tab [args...]
 ```

-However, creating a new **split pane** is a little trickier.
+However, creating a new **pane** is a little trickier.
 Invoking the `wt split-pane [args...]` is straightforward enough.

 ⚠ **TODO**: For discussion: